 My first stop was Captree Island, reached along the barrier island of Jones Beach State Park.
 The target was Saltmarsh Sparrow, a specialist of low-lying coastal sites that somehow I had never encountered in all of my visits.
 Captree island did not have many options unless you had a boat or a canoe, so I chose the one available road, a nice residential street with big houses with sea views on one side, and saltmarsh on the other.
 Gold was struck more or less instantaneously when I spotted some small birds flying low across the water and disappearing into the vegetation.
 Unfortunately they never came close, rather the opposite in fact , as an incoming Great White Egret flushed them much further away.
 Still, a tick is a tick, and I like ticks.
 Well, most ticks....

 My next stop was a field above Calverton airfield, at an eBird location known as Calverton VOR (CCC).
 Catchy.
 I found Grasshopper Sparrows here in some numbers, along with Savannah Sparrow and Prairie Warbler.
+At an area on the south side of the airfield there were ever more - see map below.
 At Calverton Ponds Preserve a short distance away I went on another nice walk and picked up yet another Tick - they are crafty little buggers.
 It was around this point that I decided that I was done with birding near plants and headed back to the beach.

-Back at the beach the wind had really got up, and a stff breeze was coming off the ocean.
+Back at the beach the wind had really got up, and a stiff breeze was coming off the ocean.
 For those of you who have not been, Nickerson beach is composed of very fine sand.
 The strength of the wind whipped this up into a frenzy, and when I made the mistake of trying to lie down and get a low shot of an Oystercatcher I got a mouthful and two earfuls of sand, and realised that photography was over for the day.
-I had another shower both to get rid of the accumulation of sand as well as to perform a very careful examination of all parts of me for errant insects, and went and had a very large dinner in celebration of a productive day.
+I had another shower both to get rid of the accumulation of sand as well as to perform a very careful examination of all parts of me for errant insects with dishonorable intentions, and went and had a very large dinner in celebration of a productive day in Island Park.